 On the face of it, apart from the hashtags the conversation just looks like a helpful exchange between two Facebook users.
 However, the reality is that it’s a brand cleverly promoting its loans without being particularly up front about who is doing the posting.
 This clearly raises issues in terms of the guidance provided by the FCA and the ASA.
 It also means that anyone who is influenced by this on social media isn’t entering into a borrowing arrangement with all the facts.
 Plus, it could open up users to “recommended”fraudulent scammers and lenders with sky high rates and less than ethical lending practices.

 Social media sites such as Facebook have indicated that they are keen to wipe out these practices but for now it’s up to users to be vigilant.
-If you want to avoid the risks associated with this type of borrowing it’s always better to opt for an online or high street lender that is FCA regulated and more transparent about its products, services and advertising.
+If you want to avoid the risks associated with this type of borrowing it’s always better to opt for an online broker or high street lender that is FCA regulated and more transparent about its products, services and advertising.

 Alex Hartley is a keen advocate of improving personal finance skills.
 She's worked at Solution Loans since 2014 and written hundreds of articles about how people can manage their money better.
 Her interest in personal finance goes way back to...Read more about Alex Hartley